List of Star Fox characters: Prince Tricky

 is the young Styracosaurus prince of the EarthWalker Tribe from the planet Sauria.
 He serves as Fox's companion in Star Fox Adventures, in which Tricky performs various tasks for Fox, such as digging or breathing fire.
 He is made an honorary Star Fox member at the end of Adventures.
-In his second appearance in Star Fox: Assault, Tricky has matured, and is now the king of the EarthWalker Tribe.
+He returns in Star Fox: Assault to defend Sauria from the Aparoid attack.
+In this appearance, Tricky has matured and is now the king of the EarthWalker Tribe.
 After Fox and Krystal save his kingdom from the Aparoids, he promises to help repair Sauria.

 He was voiced by Kevin Bayliss in Star Fox Adventures and Chet Morgan in Star Fox: Assault.
 In the Japanese version of Star Fox: Assault, he is voiced by Hirohiko Kakegawa, who also voiced Beltino and James McCloud in the same game.
 Tricky also cameos in Super Smash Bros.
 Brawl as a collectible trophy.

 Tricky was originally intended to be the same character as "Tricky the Triceratops" in Diddy Kong Racing.
 Nintendo now owns the rights to the Tricky character.

 Star Wolf

 is a group of mercenaries originally created and hired by Andross to eliminate the Star Fox team.
 They have since been working on their own as Star Fox's rival team, occasionally helping Star Fox in Star Fox: Assault.
 Their primary aircraft is the Wolfen.
-Though Star Wolf were planned to appear on the canceled Star Fox 2, they first appeared in Star Fox 64.
+Though Star Wolf were planned to appear in the canceled Star Fox 2, they first appeared in Star Fox 64.

 They have appeared in every game except for the original Star Fox and Star Fox Adventures.
 In Star Fox 64 and Star Fox Zero, the team is composed of Wolf O'Donnell, Leon Powalski, ex-Star Fox team member Pigma Dengar, and Andross' nephew Andrew Oikonny, while in Star Fox: Assault and Star Fox Command, the team is composed of Wolf O'Donnell, Leon Powalski, and Panther Caroso.